 How to Make Pothos a Vining Creeper?

-In their natural habitat, Vining Pothos would latch to the tall trees to grow upwards towards the sunlight.
+In their natural habitat, vining Pothos would attach to the tall trees to grow toward the sunlight.

 To encourage healthy growth, tie the plant around it with a rope and trim the leggy growth and decayed foliage.

 Once the plant learns the trick, it will latch its aerial roots onto the tree as a hook and begin climbing automatically.